 The garden surrounding the church is also worth a visit on your day trip to St. Albans.
 It is a peaceful spot with several sculptures and lots of trees and plants.

-The Verulanium Museum houses artifacts from the Roman city of Verulanium.
+The Verulamium Museum houses artifacts from the Roman city of Verulamium.
 It’s an everyday life museum, meaning you’ll find some recreated rooms depicting life from the Roman period.

-Near the Verulanium Museum are the ruins of a Roman Theatre that could seat up to 2,000 people.
+Near the Verulamium Museum are the ruins of a Roman Theatre that could seat up to 2,000 people.
 It was built around 140AD and it’s the only example of its kind in Britain.
-Nearby are the foundations of a Roman villa and some Roman shops.
+Near to the theatre are the foundations of a Roman villa and some Roman shops.

-Also near the Verulanium Museum is the beautiful mosaic floor of a Roman townhouse.
+Also near to the Verulamium Museum is the beautiful mosaic floor of a Roman townhouse.

 I’m not huge on shopping, but St. Albans has a ton of shops.
 Check out their cute arcade or one of the many shops around the centre of town during your day trip to St. Albans from London.

 Where to eat in St. Albans

-I can only attest to the quality of this pub because I ate there both times I took a day trip to St. Albans.
+I can truly attest to the quality of this pub because I ate there both times I took a day trip to St. Albans.
 It’s delicious and has been around since the 1400s.
 In fact, the War of the Roses started just outside its doors.
 It’s located in the town centre, just by the clock tower.

 Abigail’s Tea Rooms

-This is a tea room right by the Cathedral.
+This is a tea room near the Cathedral.
 We almost ate lunch here but were really craving some pub food.
 It did look good, though, and it has great reviews online!